2019 Tour Season: June through September on Wednesdays & Sundays, 1-4 PM

 Scout groups welcome!
 Special classes for badges may be requested.

-Feb 16 8:30am-4:30pm.
-Learn how to restore and manage prairie, woodlands and wetlands.
-Reservations required. $50.
-Includes lunch
+Feb 16 8:30am-4:30pm From garden to field, learn how to restore and manage prairie, woodlands, and wetlands.
+Reservations required. $50 includes lunch

 Antique Apple Tree Grafting Seminar

 March 3 1:30pm.
-Make three grafts of antique apple trees to take home for planting with Dan Bussey, Seed Savers Exchange Orchardist Reservations required. $30.
+Make three grafts of antique apple trees to take home for planting with Dan Bussey, national expert orchardist and author.
+Reservations required. $30

 Woodland Wild Flower Walk

 April 27 9:00 am.
 Tour the museumís Harley Pond and Woods with staff to learn about the native environment and ecosystems of Illinois.
 Illinois Clean Energy Community Foundation Stewardship Grant restoration results featured.
 Reservations encouraged. $6

 Farm To Rails

 April 28 2 pm.
 Join Ken Carlson for a talk on how the railroad impacted northeast Illinois. $6

 Join Julia Bizub on the process of sheep to shawl with a hands on experience.